EvolEcolGroup/tidysdm/cran-comments.md

-This is a minor update, adding a few methods and improving the vignettes.
+This is a resubmission.
+The previous version raised a problem of some missing package anchors.
+All documentation should not include the required package anchors.

 ## Test environments
 - R-hub linux (r-devel)